College Catalog: Student-Faculty Responsibilities

 Family Educational Rights and Privacy Act

-In accordance with The Family Educational Rights and Privacy Act (FERPA) (20 U.S.C. § 1232g; 34 CFR Part 99), the Federal law that protects the privacy of student education records, students have certain rights to inspect and review their education records, request that their records be corrected if they believe that they are inaccurate or misleading, and determine what information about their records can be released.
-Durham Tech reserves the right to disclose, without consent, “directory” information.
-View the Family Educational Rights and Privacy Act policy and procedure.
+In accordance with the Family Educational Rights and Privacy Act (FERPA), the Federal law that protects the privacy of student education records, students have certain rights to inspect and review their education records, request that their records be corrected if they believe that they are inaccurate or misleading, and determine what information about their records can be released.
+Durham Technical Community College reserves the right to disclose directory information without consent.